-Tip: If, in future, inventory from another source identifies the same CompLianceUser as either the assigned user or the calculated user for a computer identified by that inventory, then this placeholder record for the remote device is removed, and any license consumption recorded against it is moved to the newly-identified (real) computer that belongs with the user.
+Tip: If, in future, inventory from another source identifies the same ComplianceUser as either the assigned user or the calculated user for a computer identified by that inventory, then this placeholder record for the remote device is removed, and any license consumption recorded against it is moved to the newly-identified (real)

+computer that belongs with the user.

-- For App-V applications managed by XenApp 7.5 or later, or any XenApp applications managed by version 6.x: - InstallerEvidence records are created as the primary inventory data for the use of those applications. - InstalledInstallerEvidence records are create to link that evidence to the appropriate ComplianceComputer records. - Where the application name, version, and publisher in the InstallerEvidence table match an existing evidence rule for an application, an entry is created in the SoftwareTitleInstallerEvidence table to link (by foreign keys) the installer evidence to the application record in the SoftwareTitle table. - For VDI applications managed by XenApp 7.5 or later: - FileEvidence records are created as the primary inventory data for the use of those applications. - InstalledFileEvidence records are create to link that evidence to the appropriate ComplianceComputer records. - Where the file name, version, company, and description in the FileEvidence table match an existing evidence rule for an application, an entry is created in the SoftwareTitleFileEvidence table to link (by foreign keys) the file evidence to the application record in the SoftwareTitle table. - InstalledApplications records are created for any applications identified in the SoftwareTitle table, linking the application to the ComplianceComputer record.
+- For App-V applications managed by Citrix XenApp 7.5 (or later) or Citrix Virtual Apps 7.1808 (or later), or any Citrix Virtual Apps applications managed by version 6.x: - InstallerEvidence records are created as the primary inventory data for the use of those applications. - InstalledInstallerEvidence records are create to link that evidence to the appropriate ComplianceComputer records. - Where the application name, version, and publisher in the InstallerEvidence table match an existing evidence rule for an application, an entry is created in the SoftwareTitleInstallerEvidence table to link (by foreign keys) the installer evidence to the application record in the SoftwareTitle table. - For VDI applications managed by Citrix XenApp 7.5 (or later) or Citrix Virtual Apps 7.1808 (or later): - FileEvidence records are created as the primary inventory data for the use of those applications. - InstalledFileEvidence records are create to link that evidence to the appropriate ComplianceComputer records. - Where the file name, version, company, and description in the FileEvidence table match an existing evidence rule for an application, an entry is created in the SoftwareTitleFileEvidence table to link (by foreign keys) the file evidence to the application record in the SoftwareTitle table. - InstalledApplications records are created for any applications identified in the SoftwareTitle table, linking the application to the ComplianceComputer record.